 It also has guaranteed fixed fares for trips to London airports.

-The biggest minicab company in the UK is a more flashy alternative if Uber does have to quit the capital.
+The UK's biggest minicab company is a bit flashier than Uber.
 With fixed pricing and 4,800 cars in central London, the app works in a similar way to Uber.

 However, Addison Lee does also boast London’s largest executive fleet of Mercedes cars, when not just any car will do.